Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Okay.

-You may have a cheesecake board and nothing else.
+You may have a cheese cake board and nothing else.

 That's good.

-vibe check instead they went to their next option down which they didn't need parliamentary support
+which they didn't need parliamentary support on,

-answer yeah it's there's no positives to come of this.
+There's no positives to come of this.

 Like, guys, do a Facebook poll.